Is Healthcare Free in Canada? Here Is The Answer

 How long do you have to live in Canada to get free healthcare?

-Generally, you must live within one province for at least 3 months to qualify for free medical services in Canada, but some provinces let you enroll in Medicare immediately.
+Generally, you must live within one province for at least three months to qualify for free medical services in Canada, but some provinces let you enroll in Medicare immediately.

-Consequently, to qualify for the country’s healthcare, you need to become a resident in one of Canada’s provinces.
-Each province has its own rules as far as when this residency is established, and you become eligible for medical benefits.
+Consequently, to qualify for the country’s healthcare, you must become a resident in one of Canada’s provinces.
+Each province has its own rules regarding when this residency is established and you become eligible for medical benefits.

-Some provinces, like Alberta, allow your benefits to begin at the time you arrive and start establishing residency.
+Some provinces, like Alberta, allow your benefits to begin when you arrive and start establishing residency.

 Others, like British Columbia, have a three-month waiting period before you can receive benefits within its borders.
 Find out the new resident waiting period for healthcare in each province and what is covered here.